Choose a college

 Try the Net Price Calculator now

 Federal regulations require that all students who receive federal student aid funds must maintain satisfactory academic progress (SAP).
 It is a measure of student progress toward the completion of a degree and is assessed by qualitative (grade-based) and quantitative (time-based) measures.

 Click here for more details about the SAP policy

 If a student receiving Title IV funds ceases to be enrolled in a term, the federal government mandates that WGU determine the amount of Title IV funds that the student earned as of the date enrollment ceased (withdrawal date).
 Unearned Title IV funds must be returned to the federal government.
 Ceasing enrollment in a term may result in the student owing aid funds to the university, the government, or both.

 Funds that are returned to the federal government are used to reduce the outstanding balances in individual federal programs.
 Financial aid returned (by the university and/or the student) must be allocated in the following order:

-Click here for more details about Title IV Financial Aid Return Policy
+Click here for more details about the Return of Title IV Financial Aid (R2T4) Policy

 As a WGU student, you can use financial aid to pay for tuition, fees, books, other school-related supplies, technology needed for online study, and personal living expenses.
 The "technology needed" can include a new computer, internet service fees, and software.